 Although Misawa’s family invoked a law that requested the police not publicly release the official cause of death, the official police report speculated that a cervical spinal cord injury caused cardiac arrest, which led to his death.

 After the night of the incident, the Hiroshima Prefectural Police Central Office stated that the diagnosis was "cervical cord transection."
 Dave Meltzer specified the injury being a separation of Misawa’s first and second cervical vertebrae.

 When this happens, cardiac arrest is common, and Misawa probably died in the ring.
-It is important to note that cardiac arrest is an “electrical” problem, while a heart attack is a “circulation” problem, according to the American Heart Association.
+According to the American Heart Association, it is important to note that cardiac arrest is an "electrical" problem, while a heart attack is a "circulation" problem.

 In October of 2019, La Parka (Jesús Alonso Huerta Escoboza, not LA Park) injured a vertebra in that area after getting his feet caught on the ropes while trying to land on an opponent outside of the ring.
 His head smacked the steel guard rails, and he lost consciousness.
 Three months later, he died in the hospital due to lung and kidney failure.

 When Misawa didn’t get up off the mat, it was genuinely shocking because he was like Japan’s Superman, comparable to how Ric Flair was for wrestling fans in the United States.
 He was a wrestler who always prevailed no matter how impossible the odds and unfailingly got up regardless of the devastating wrestling moves he had endured.
 Did he continue wrestling purely as a business need?
 Or had he become addicted to the adulation and roar of the crowd?
 When does it become time to quit?
 When is one more match one too many?
 Should anything take precedence over friends, family, and even life?